What Makes a Tinnitus App Actually Effective? 6 Criteria That Matter

 Effective therapy persists through calls, sleep, and daily transitions.

-Most tinnitus apps sound plausible in the app store description.
-Fewer actually work in the context of a real day — meetings, phone calls, commuting, falling asleep.
-This guide explains the six criteria that determine whether a sound therapy app will be genuinely useful, or will stop helping the moment life gets in the way.
+Most tinnitus apps sound plausible in the store listing.
+Fewer actually work through a real day — meetings, calls, commutes, falling asleep.
+Here are the six criteria that separate effective sound therapy from apps that stop the moment life gets in the way.

 Why this matters